Quasiparticle Interference Kernel Extraction with Variational Autoencoders via Latent Alignment: INTRODUCTION

 \section{INTRODUCTION}

-Understanding the behavior of electrons in quantum materials is a central challenge in modern condensed matter physics, with far-reaching implications for the development of superconductors, and other next-generation electronic systems~\cite{keimer2017high}.
-One powerful experimental technique used to probe the electronic properties of such materials is \textit{quasiparticle interference} (QPI) imaging via scanning tunneling microscopy (STM), which captures quantum interference patterns that arise from electrons elastically scattering off impurities in a material (usually characterized as atomic defects) \cite{crommie1993imaging}.
-QPI kernels contain rich information about the material’s electronic band structure, Fermi surface topology, and even superconducting pairing mechanisms \cite{vonau2005evidence,balatsky2006impurity}.
-The core of QPI analysis is to identify the interference pattern, or \textbf{kernel}, associated with a \textbf{single scatterer}, as this pattern can be used to extract momentum-space electronic structure using a Fourier transform.
-However, experimentally, it is challenging or impossible to find such single isolated defects in a sufficiently large defect-free region, due to the ubiquitousness of surface defects.
+Understanding the behavior of electrons in quantum materials is a central challenge in modern condensed matter physics, with far-reaching implications for the development of superconductors, and other next-generation electronic systems~\cite{Liu_2024,keimer2017high,doi:10.1021/acs.chemrev.0c01322,Ball_2017}.
+One powerful experimental technique used to probe the electronic properties of such materials is \textit{quasiparticle interference} (QPI) imaging via scanning tunneling microscopy (STM), which captures quantum interference patterns that arise from electrons elastically scattering off impurities in a material (usually characterized as atomic defects) \cite{crommie1993imaging,Arguello_2015}.
+The core of QPI analysis is to identify the interference pattern, or \textbf{kernel}, associated with a \textbf{single scatterer}, as this pattern can be used to extract momentum-space electronic structure using a Fourier transform\cite{Sharma_2021}.
+However, experimentally, it is challenging to find such single isolated defects in a sufficiently large defect-free region, due to the ubiquitousness of surface defects\cite{doi:10.1126/science.1187399,Allan_2013}.
 Scientists thus have to analyze \textbf{QPI images with multiple defects}, where each defect acts as a scatterer that contributes to the overall interference pattern.

 However, because of their random distribution, QPI phase incoherence among scatterers greatly reduces the overall signal-to-noise ratio (S/N) of a multi-scatterer QPI pattern \cite{cheung2020dictionary}.
 A useful physical analogy is to imagine a random distribution of many identical stones being dropped into a pool of water, and using the resulting superposition of ripples to deduce the ripple pattern from a single stone.
-In our QPI kernel extraction problem, as illustrated in Fig.~\ref{fig:example}, the task is to \textbf{deconvolute and infer the kernel $\mathcal{A}$ based on a multi-scatterer QPI image (observation) $\mathcal{Y}$ and the known defect locations (activation map) $\mathcal{M}$ }.
+In our QPI kernel extraction problem, as illustrated in Fig.~\ref{fig:example}, the task is to \textbf{deconvolute and infer the kernel $\mathcal{A}$ based on a multi-scatterer QPI image (observation) $\mathcal{Y}$ and the known defect locations (activation map) $\mathcal{M}$}.